 Study tour participants receive certification of two continuing education credits and approximately 20 hours of professional development, provided they complete the post-tour lesson plan and module creation.

-Hotel accommodations will be provided for the nights of the conference.
-All meals will be provided.
+All meals and hotel accommodations are provided for the nights of the tours.
 Travel support and funding to cover substitute teacher costs is available to selected applicants.